Aliases for SLC24A1 Gene

 GeneCards Summary for SLC24A1 Gene

 SLC24A1 (Solute Carrier Family 24 (Sodium/Potassium/Calcium Exchanger), Member 1) is a Protein Coding gene.
 Diseases associated with SLC24A1 include night blindness, congenital stationary , 1d, autosomal recessive and congenital stationary night blindness.
-Among its related pathways are Signaling by GPCR and Disease.
+Among its related pathways are Signaling by GPCR and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include symporter activity and calcium, potassium:sodium antiporter activity.
 An important paralog of this gene is SLC24A4.

 UniProtKB/Swiss-Prot for SLC24A1 Gene